Slimsnapz/saleemDataCleaner/README.md

 data3 returns selected features from the dataframe.<br>
 data4 returns the locals(functions).

+## KEY FUNCTIONS

+Here is a brief description of the main functions included in the Saleem Data Cleaner:<br>
+-file_loader(): Load a dataset from a CSV or Excel file.
+-check_data_shape(data): Display the number of samples (rows) and features (columns) in the dataset.
+-cat_num_splitter(data): Split the dataset into categorical and numerical features.
+-check_data_info(data): Display general information about the dataset, including data types and missing values.
+-feature_inspec(data): Inspect the first 8 values of each feature and identify potential data type mismatches.
+-data_type_mismatch(data): Correct data type mismatches, such as numerical values stored as strings.
+-unique_labels(data): Identify unique labels in categorical features.
+-missing_value(data): Check for missing values in the dataset.
+-check_duplicates(data): Check for duplicate rows in the dataset.
+-duplicate_dropper(data): Remove duplicate rows from the dataset.
+-missing_value_treater(data): Treat missing values by either filling or removing columns based on a user-defined threshold.
+-indicate_target(data): Identify and separate the target variable (label) from the dataset.
+-feature_acc_label(data): Prompt the user to label and categorize features as nominal or ordinal.
+-data_transformation(norminal, ordinal, cat_data): Transform nominal features into one-hot encoded format and ordinal features using label encoding.
+-in_quantile_rng(data): Check for outliers in numerical features using the interquartile range.
+-skew_check(data): Evaluate skewness in numerical features.
+-is_need_to_normalize(data): Determine if normalization is needed for numerical features.
+-normalizer(data): Normalize numerical features using L2 normalization.
+-is_need_to_rescale(data): Check if rescaling is required based on feature range differences.
+-scaler(data): Scale numerical features using MinMaxScaler.
+-is_need_to_standardize(data): Check if standardization is necessary based on feature variance.
+-standardize(data): Standardize numerical features using StandardScaler.
+-fea_sec_meth(): Prompt the user to select a feature selection method (UFS, RFE, PCA) and apply it to the dataset.
+-univariate_feature_selection(data, k=10): Select the top k features using univariate feature selection.
+-recursive_feature_elimination(data, n_features_to_select): Perform recursive feature elimination (RFE) to select a specific number of features.
+-pca_feature_selection(data, n_components): Apply Principal Component Analysis (PCA) to reduce feature dimensionality.

 ## NOTE

 The project is still a work in progress, more updates and adjuctment will be made to the code overtime to make it work more efficiently.